Doing Graphs with R: Intro

 Basic plots vs. additional libraries

-Many advanced users recommend special libraries for plotting, in particular ggplot2 and lattice.
-Here, I will content myself to introducing you to the basic plot commands; only occasionally I will allude to possibilities that are offered in the specialized packages.
+Many advanced users recommend special libraries for graphics, in particular lattice, ggplot2 or ggvis.
+Here, I will content myself to introducing you to the basic plot commands; only occasionally I will allude to or outline possibilities that are offered by the specialized packages.

 plot: a very special command

-Most of the plots have special commands anyway, so we will not deal very much with the plot command in this section.
+Many plots require special commands, so we will not deal too much with the plot command in this section.
 I am just writing this in order for you not to be surprised by the many different examples found on the web that are produced with plot.

 Arguments to plot commands vs. low-level plot functions